A LOCAL View of the Polynomial Hierarchy

 \subsection{Infiniteness of our hierarchy}

 While in centralized computing the question of whether $\PTIME$~equals~$\NP$ remains a major open problem, the corresponding question in distributed computing ---whether $\LP$~equals~$\NLP$--- is easily settled with an elementary argument: nondeterminism provides a means to break symmetry, which is impossible in a purely deterministic setting (see Proposition~\ref{prp:lp-vs-nlp} on page~\pageref{prp:lp-vs-nlp}).
-What seems less obvious, however, is how to separate complexity classes that lie higher in the \kl{local-polynomial hierarchy}.
+What seems less obvious, however, is how to separate complexity classes higher up in the \kl{locally polynomial hierarchy}, especially when seeking separations that remain valid for \kl{graphs} of bounded maximum \kl{degree} and constant \kl{label} size.
 This is where our generalization of Fagin's theorem proves particularly helpful, as it allows us to reformulate the problem in the well-studied framework of logic and automata theory.
 Our separation proof builds on two results from that area, both concerning \kl{monadic second-order logic} on \kl{pictures}.
 The main ideas are outlined below.

 \subparagraph*{Logic on pictures.}

 \emph{\kl{Monadic second-order logic}} is the fragment of \kl{second-order logic} that can only \kl{quantify} over sets instead of arbitrary relations.
 This means, for instance, that the \kl{formulas} of \kl[existential fragment]{existential monadic second-order logic} are of the form $\ExistsRel{\MSOVar_1} \dots \ExistsRel{\MSOVar_n} \, \Formula[1]$, where the \kl{variables} $\MSOVar_1, \dots, \MSOVar_n$ represent sets of \kl{elements} and $\Formula[1]$~is a \kl{first-order} \kl{formula}.